 We used 2 different types of plywood to reduce our overall cost.
 We also placed the back of the pocket desk about 0.75″ away from the edge.
 I love this little added detail, but it certainly isn’t something a 7-year-old would appreciate!
 We kept each piece of wood in place with wood glue and then further secured them with screws.

 Stain and Paint

-I was drawn to the swirl patterns in the plywood.
-I chose to enhance this pretty detail by simply using a natural stain!
-I’m a huge fan of wood and white combo and so you’ll notice strategic inclusion of white paint throughout this desk design!
+I chose a natural stain to enhance the beautiful grains in the plywood.
+I’m a huge fan of the wood and white combo and so you’ll notice strategic inclusions of white paint throughout this desk design!
 I can never say this enough, frog tape is your best friend!

 We’ve been slowly repainting our interior walls in SW Pure White.
 This bright white color was so perfect for our DIY pocket desk!
 The contrast is very striking in all the right ways!
 As an alternate design to the pocket desk, you could create more of an open look as seen above.
 I really don’t think you can go wrong with either choice!

 I’m beyond OBSESSED with how this DIY pocket desk turned out!
 Hubby and I are all about subtle details and this desk definitely delivers that!
 It pairs beautifully with this 2-tone chair!
 I had to style our latest furniture piece at least once before it made its way into our daughter’s bedroom, never to be seen or heard from again!
 I’m happy to report that so far it’s still in excellent condition.
 No visible crayon or pencil marks … yet anyway!